SourceCode-AI/reproducible-python-builds/README.md

 1. Initialize the environment using `python -m reproducible_builds init`, this will check if the required executable paths are found, download the latest pypi stats and build necessary docker image templates
 2. Run `python -m reproducible_builds download-top-projects` to download the top K (100 by default) projects from pypi.
-This is based on the download stats of each project for past 30 days (fetch from the public Aura dataset).
+This is based on the download stats of each project for past 30 days (fetched from the public Aura dataset).
 3. Repack all python packages to check if they are reproducible using: `python -m reproducible_builds repack-all`.
 This will automatically locate every package from the previous step and check for their reproducibility.

-The data is store in the current working directory under the `reproducible_dataset` dir.
+The data is stored in the current working directory under the `reproducible_dataset` dir.
 When the packages are downloaded, it will create a subdirectory with the package name.
 This subdirectory contains the `pypi_metadata.json` file which is a dump of the PyPI metadata for that package.
 Specific packages are then stored in subdirectories with the release/version number as the name of the directory.
 Output directory is automatically created at the location of the package with the package name normalized (dots replaced with underscores) and all output data is stored in there.

+You can also repack a specific package instead of the whole dataset of top K packages, for example:
+`python -m reproducible_builds repack reproducible_dataset/requests/2.28.1/requests-2.28.1-py3-none-any.whl`

 Repacking and reproducibility checks